JAIIB IE and IFS Exam Analysis 2026, 3rd May 2026 Detailed Analysis

 Add as a preferred source on Google

 The Indian Institute of Banking and Finance has released the JAIIB 2026 exam dates, and the IE and IFS paper is scheduled to be held on 3rd May 2026.
-The exam will comprise 100 questions for 100 marks with a duration of 2 hours.
-In this blog, we provide details about the paper level, module-wise difficulty level, and the topics from which questions are expected to be asked, based on reviews shared by professionals who will appear for the exam.
+The exam comprised 100 questions for 100 marks with a duration of 2 hours.
+In this blog, we have provided details about the paper level, module-wise difficulty level, and the topics from which questions are asked, based on reviews shared by professionals who appeared for the exam.

 JAIIB Exam Analysis 3rd May 2026

-Based on the feedback from professionals who will appear for the JAIIB IE and IFS Exam scheduled on 3rd May 2026, the overall analysis will be updated once the exam is conducted.
-However, as per the expected pattern, the paper is likely to remain moderate in difficulty with a strong focus on conceptual understanding.
+Based on the feedback from professionals who appeared for the JAIIB IE and IFS Exam scheduled on 3rd May 2026, the overall difficulty level of the exam was moderate with balance of conceptual and application-based questions.

-The questions are expected to be a balanced mix of conceptual, numerical, and statement-based MCQs drawn from all four modules.
-Once the exam is conducted, detailed analysis on shift-wise difficulty level, module-wise weightage, and topic-wise questions will be shared based on feedback from banking professionals appearing for the exam.
+The detailed analysis on shift-wise difficulty level, module-wise weightage, and topic-wise questions is shared based on feedback from banking professionals appearing for the exam.

 What was the level of the JAIIB IE and IFS paper?